mrsnu/band/README.md

 ### OPTIONS
 Refer to [Benchmark Tool](tensorflow/lite/tools/benchmark) for details.

-The following is added in our version:
+The following options are added in our version:
 * `profile_warmup_runs`: The number of warmup runs during profile stage.
 * `profile_num_runs`: The number of iterations during profile stage.